junxit/us-congress-bills-114/metadata.md

 - 2015-07-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4934)
 - 2015-07-08 — The previous question was ordered pursuant to the rule. (consideration: CR H4932)
 - 2015-07-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished buisness was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2015-07-13 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 147.